 Regardless of how heavily trafficked the area is, you must use crosswalks when crossing if they are present.
 Not only is it illegal, but crossing the street outside of a designated crosswalk could harm your chances of receiving compensation if you were hit by a driver – regardless of how negligent that driver might have been.

 One of the safest ways to get your exercise and avoid traffic collisions is to use a walking or jogging trail.
 Most cities will have them in bigger parks.
 Or there may be designated trails throughout the city that have limited interaction with vehicles – decreasing the chances of an injury.

 If you are injured as a pedestrian, you may be entitled to compensation.
 To explore your options, you need to speak with an attorney that specializes in personal injury cases.

-The attorneys at Hames, Anderson, Whitlow & O’Leary can assist you with your injury case.
+Our attorneys can assist you with your injury case.
 We will review the facts of the accident and negotiate with insurance companies so that you get the compensation you deserve.